fbnlsr/my-website/src/en/legal/index.md

 ## Cookies

-This website uses only one single cookie to save the background color of articles written in the Blog section.
+This website does not store any cookie on your internet browser.
 The site respects your privacy: no audience measurement or tracking is performed through cookies.

 </div>